-Dimensional US Small Cap Index was created

-by Dimensional in March 2007 and is compiled by Dimensional.
-January 1975-present: Market-capitalizationweighted index of securities of the smallest US companies whose market capitalization falls in the lowest 8% of the total market capitalization of the Eligible Market.
-The Eligible Market is composed of securities of US companies traded on the NYSE, NYSE MKT (formerly AMEX), and Nasdaq Global Market.
-Exclusions: Non-US companies, REITs, UITs, and Investment Companies and companies with the lowest profitability and highest relative price within the small cap universe.
+Dimensional US Small Cap Index was created by Dimensional in March 2007 and is compiled by Dimensional.
+It represents a market capitalisation-weighted index of securities of the smallest US companies whose market capitalisation falls in the lowest 8% of the total market capitalisation of the eligible market.
+The eligible market is composed of securities of US companies traded on the NYSE, NYSE MKT (formerly AMEX), and Nasdaq Global Market.
+Exclusions: non-US companies, REITs, UITs, and investment companies.
+From January 1975 to the present, the index excludes companies with the lowest profitability and highest relative price within the small cap universe.
 The index also excludes those companies with the highest asset growth within the small cap universe.
+Profitability is measured as operating income before depreciation and amortisation minus interest expense scaled by book.
+Asset growth is defined as change in total assets from the prior fiscal year to current fiscal year.
 Source: CRSP and Compustat.
-The index monthly returns are computed as the simple average of the monthly returns of 12 sub-indices, each one reconstituted once a year at the end of each month of the year.
-The calculation methodology for the Dimensional US Small Cap Index was amended in January 2014 to include profitability as a factor in selecting securities for inclusion in the index.
-The calculation methodology for the Dimensional US Small Cap Index was amended in December 2019 to include asset growth as a factor in selecting securities for inclusion in the index.
-June 1927-December 1974: Market-capitalization-weighted index of securities of the smallest US companies whose market capitalization falls in the lowest 8% of the total market capitalization of the Eligible Market.
-The Eligible Market is composed of securities of US companies traded on the NYSE, NYSE MKT (formerly AMEX), and Nasdaq Global Market.
-Exclusions: Non-US companies, REITs, UITs, and Investment Companies.
-Source: CRSP and Compustat.
+The index monthly returns are computed as the simple average of the monthly returns of 12 sub-indices, each one reconstituted once a year at the end of a different month of the year.
+The calculation methodology for the Dimensional US Small Cap Index was amended on January 1, 2014, to include profitability as a factor in selecting securities for inclusion in the index.